-We see a lot of people come through the clinic complaining of knee pain.
-Sometimes they twisted on it funny while running or playing basketball.
-Sometimes they slipped on ice while walking the dog.
-Sometimes they have no clue how it started and are annoyed they don’t even have a great story to tell.
+We see a lot of people come to my office with the goal of recovering from their knee pain.
+Sometimes they twisted on it while running or playing sports.
+Perhaps they slipped on ice while walking the dog.
+However, often they have no clue how it started and are annoyed they don’t even have a story to tell at all.

 In comes your local physiotherapist to help put the pieces together!

-In my experience, less people care about the name and more about what they need to do to get back to work, sport, and a normal life!
+In my experience, less people care about the diagnosis and more about what they need to do to get back to work, sport, and a normal life!

-What is often even more important to me and ultimately important to my patient’s recovery and full functional restoration is the “why” the pain started in the first place.
-If we can figure out the “why”, we can fix the current problem and help prevent future problems too.
+Notably, what is often even more important to me and ultimately important to my patient’s recovery and full functional restoration is the “why” the pain started in the first place.
+Fortunately, if we can figure out the “why”, we can fix the current problem and help prevent future problems too.